Therapists in Iowa

 Why filter by Iowa rather than a city like Des Moines?

-When looking for online therapy, you can see anyone that is credentialed in the state.
+When looking for online therapy, you can see anyone that is credentialed in Iowa.
 We want you to find the best fit, therefore, Grow Therapy shows available therapists across Iowa from Cedar Rapids to Davenport!
 If you’d rather see someone in-person, you can change the filter from virtual and find a therapist near you in Iowa.

 Will my therapist take insurance?